 You’ll get to play in the ocean, explore a tidepool, and see Rainbow Falls.
 Sign up for this discounted Legends of the Waterfalls & Volcano Tour.

 There may be no better way to experience Hawaiian waterfalls than with a helicopter tour.
 Check out the latest prices and more details.

-If you are staying in Kona, meet up with a local driver who will show you the prettiest Hilo waterfalls.
+If you are staying in Kona, meet up with a local driver who takes you to North Kohala.
+Here, you’ll zipline across the forest, have lunch in the Pololu Valley, and even swim in a Big Island waterfall.
 This is awesome for those not renting a car.
 Find the best prices here.

 Magical Waterfall Tour

 This air tour hits up the 7 Kohala waterfalls from the Kona airport.
 First, you’ll head to the Kohala Mountains where you’ll fly the coastline of Waipio Valley and Waimanu Valley.

 This is a great way to see some of the tallest waterfalls in Hawaii.
 Get your discounted Magical Waterfall Tour.

 Waterfalls on the Big Island Wrap Up

 Now you know some of the best waterfalls Big Island has to offer.
 While there aren’t really Kona waterfalls, you see tons of waterfalls in Hilo.